contiki-os/contiki/platform/galileo/README.md

 $ ./platform/galileo/bsp/libc/build_newlib.sh
 ```

 Once newlib is built, you are ready to build applications.
-To build
+By default, the
+following steps will use gcc as the C compiler and to invoke the linker.
+To
+use LLVM clang instead, change the values for both the CC and LD variables in
+cpu/x86/Makefile.x86_common to 'clang'.

-applications for Galileo platform you should set TARGET variable to 'galileo'.
+To build applications for the Galileo platform you should set the TARGET
-For instance, building the hello-world application should look like this:
+variable to 'galileo'.
+For instance, building the hello-world application
+should look like this:
 ```
 $ cd examples/hello-world/ && make TARGET=galileo
 ```